top of page

 Get the MONASH UNI Low FODMAP APP

 First thing to do is get the Monash University Low FODMAP app.
-See upcoming blog of hacks to using this app.

 The app is based on a traffic light system, so a green dot means that you can include this food in your Low FODMAP eating plan.